 Doctors and dentists can both perform frenotomy (tongue tie release also called frenectomy), so there may be many providers around your area.
 After deciding to get a frenotomy for your child, deciding on the provider is the most important decision you will make about your child’s procedure.
 Take time to make this decision properly, and you will be rewarded with a positive experience for you and your child.
 You’ll minimize your risks and maximize your odds of having a successful procedure the first time.

 If you are considering a frenotomy, you will want to talk to multiple providers in person.
 To schedule an appointment with a frenectomy dentist at Smile Columbia Dentistry, please call (803) 781-9090 today.

-Questions to Ask a Tongue Tie Release Provider
+Key Questions for a Tongue Tie Release Provider

-If you are looking for a provider of tongue tie release (frenotomy or frenectomy) in Columbia, SC, please call (803) 781-9090 today for an appointment at Smile Columbia Dentistry.
+If you are seeking a frenotomy provider for tongue tie release (frenotomy or frenectomy) in Columbia, SC, please contact us at (803) 781-9090 to schedule an appointment at Smile Columbia Dentistry.